Driving the Stunning Pista de Ruego to Minas de Liena

 Is Pista de Ruego dangerous?

-The most challenging part of the drive is beyond Chisagüés, a small town.
-It's a very narrow path, impassable for 2 cars at the same time, featuring extremely dangerous drop offs (over 600 meters), and not for the sissies.
-The last km is very rocky, with loose stones and rocks and a series of hairpin turns.
-The road, also known as Camino de las Pardas o de los Ingenieros, shouldn’t be attempted by those who don't know how to reverse.
-It’s definitely not for anyone suffering from vertigo.
-If you are fearful of heights this is the last place on Earth you’ll want to be.
+The most challenging part of the drive is beyond Chisagüeés, a small town.
+It's a very narrow path, impassable for two cars at the same time, featuring extremely dangerous drop-offs (over 600 meters) and not for the faint-hearted.
+The last kilometer is very rocky, with loose stones and a series of hairpin turns.
+The road shouldn’t be attempted by those suffering from vertigo.
+If you are fearful of heights, this is the last place on Earth you’ll want to be.

 Do I need a 4x4 vehicle to drive Pista de Ruego?

-Running through the scenic Barrosa cirque, the road has a small fee (3,5 euros) and a capable 4x4 vehicle with high clearance is required to complete the drive.
-The track has 3 parts.
-The first kilometers are open to passenger vehicles; on the middle section you’ll need a high clearance vehicle, and the last part is for 4x4 vehicles with high clearance only.
+Running through the scenic Barrosa Cirque, the road has a small fee (3.5 euros), and a capable 4x4 vehicle with high clearance is required to complete the drive.
+The track has three parts: the first kilometers are open to passenger vehicles; in the middle section, you’ll need a high-clearance vehicle; and the last part is for 4x4 vehicles with high clearance only.

 Is Pista de Ruego scenic?

-Set high in the Espierba range of the Pyrenees, the drive features stunning views of Monte Perdido mountain.
-The track was heavily used by smugglers in the past.
+Set high in the Espierba range of the Pyrenees, the drive features stunning views of Monte Perdido mountain and its glaciers.